dnlbauer/WHAM/README.md

                                        tolerance (defaults to 0.000001).
 ```

+Examples
+---
+The example folder contains input and output files for two simple test systems:

+- 1d_cyclic: Phi torsion angle of dialanine in vaccum
+- 2d_cyclic: Phi and psi torsion angles of the same system

-To run the two dimensional example (simulation of dialanine phi and psi angle):
+The command below will run the two dimensional example (simulation of dialanine phi and psi angle) and calculate the free energy based on the two collective variables
+in the range of -3.14 to 3.14, with 100 bins in each dimension and periodic collective variables:

 ```bash
 wham --max 3.14,3.14 --min -3.14,-3.14 -T 300 --bins 100,100 --cyclic -f example/2d/metadata.dat
 > Supplied WHAM options: Metadata=example/2d/metadata.dat, hist_min=[-3.14, -3.14], hist_max=[3.14, 3.14], bins=[100, 100] verbose=false, tolerance=0.000001, iterations=100000, temperature=300, cyclic=true